 - Partner with sub-specialists for symptomatic management authorizations and appeals.
 For example, a urologist may be more successful in achieving coverage of medications for bladder dysfunction.

 - Be very detailed and thorough in your exam notes, particularly around symptom and disease management for which you are prescribing medication.
-Check out a sample exam note here.

 - Utilize your electronic medical record system’s functionality to the fullest potential.
 Many are equipped with letter templates that you can set up to automatically pull information from a patient’s record right into the letter.